-Draft questionnaires for the surveys have been prepared (Annex II) and are being tested.
-Once approved by the ISG, the online surveys will be launched on EUSurvey; this is planned for early March 2019, with the surveys planned to be open until 10 June 2019.
-The surveys are planned to be promoted through the SIA's website and the twitter accounts (with crosspostings/retweets by followers encouraged) as well as through other existing relevant platforms and newsletters, including the EU Trade Newsletters.
-The study team will actively look for other platforms for dialogue and will consult with DG Trade's social media experts in this regard.
+Questionnaires for the surveys were prepared (Annex II), and have been converted into online survey, following approval the ISG.
+The online surveys have been launched on EUSurvey in early May; the surveys are planned to be open until 23 June 2019.
+The surveys are promoted through the SIA's website and DG Trade twitter accounts (with cross-postings/retweets by followers encouraged) as well as through other existing relevant platforms and newsletters, including the EU Trade Newsletters.
+The study team will continue to look for other platforms for dialogue and will consult with DG Trade's social media experts in this regard.
 In addition, the team's local experts will reach out to stakeholders to disseminate the survey actively on the ground.